RemoAI-LLC/REMO-SERVER/Developer guides/user_specific_implementation_summary.md

 4. **Scalability**: DynamoDB handles any number of users efficiently
 5. **Reliability**: AWS-managed service with high availability
 6. **Cost-Effective**: Pay-per-use pricing with automatic scaling
+7. **Accurate Listing**: Users get exactly what they ask for when listing items
+8. **Fast Response**: Direct routing for common operations

 ## 🔮 Future Enhancements